Have you heard of EMDR

-In the following article, originally published at https://www.emdr.com, the process of EMDR is explained.
 We use EMDR effectively at our clinic and clients are often astounded at the results.
-If you have long-term fears, anxieties, traumas, events or experiences that are "stuck in your mind", please get in touch and book a series of sessions with our EMDR & Trauma psychologist, Priya Reginald Jungic.
+If you have long-term fears, anxieties, traumas, events or experiences that are "stuck in your mind" and tend to recirculate or patterns of behaviour that you know have their origins in particular experiences from the past, please get in touch and book a series of sessions with our EMDR therapists.

 What is EMDR and how can it help?